Eminent Domain (Hell on Wheels): Plot

 In Omaha, Nebraska, Durant dines with some ranchers, one of which is a woman whom he proposes building a commercial railroad terminus on her land.
 As a representative of Crédit Mobilier, he offers $100 per acre to prevent the railroad from claiming eminent domain.
 At the bar, he is joined by Sean, who slips him an envelope stuffed with money and the Union Pacific telegraph routing code.
 Durant can now eavesdrop on Cullen.
 Sensing Sean's unease, Durant assures him that he's not doing anything wrong.
 At Hell on Wheels, Louise is cornered by a large, drunk worker, who forces himself on her.
 She slashes his face with a razor and he strikes her.

 The next day, Elam and Dick have breakfast together.
 Cullen arrives and instructs them to ride out and order the Mormons off their land.
 At the Hatch farm, Dick approaches the boarded-up house.
 He hears Hatch yell that, again, the family isn't leaving.
 Dick is shot in the stomach.
 Elam drags him away and rides back to town with him draped over the horse.
 Elam tells Cullen he doesn't know who fired the shot.
 Eva declares Dick has no chance of surviving.
 Dick asks to see Elam's baby. declaring her beautiful as Elam had described.
 Dick dies and Cullen places his police badge on Elam's vest.
 Elam says he didn't want the job in this manner.

 Cullen, Elam, Louise and a cavalry arrive at the farm with a writ of execution.
 Hatch and his two sons approach the railroad group with weapons.
 Cullen tells Hatch that he must be accountable for the murder.
 After Hatch insists his family will not survive without him, Cullen assures him they'll be taken to a Mormon settlement.
 Hatch grabs his eldest son, Jeb (Ben Sullivan), and says the boy killed Dick.
 A reluctant Jeb agrees with his father and is hanged as his family watches.
 Hatch tells Cullen that he now owes him a life.
 Cullen rides off and stakes the property for the railroad.
-Later, Louise composes her newspaper story, writing that the railroad business has always involved unscrupulous and corrupt people, neither of which Cullen Bohannon seems to be.
+Later, Louise composes her newspaper story, writing that the railroad business has always involved unscrupulous and corrupt people, neither of whom Cullen Bohannon seems to be.